 If you’re able to provide high-quality customer service, it will be evident in the way you’re perceived online.
 As a result, your current customers will keep coming back, and you’ll get new customers walking through your doors as well.

 As a local business, you can’t afford to fall behind your competition.

 Take a look at your current marketing campaigns, and ask yourself whether they’re generating the results you’re looking for.

-If you’re looking for new ways to promote your local business, use this guide as a reference.
+If not it might be time to switch up your marketing strategy.
+So, if you’re looking for new ways to promote your local business, use this guide as a reference.

 We’re not expecting you to implement all these strategies overnight.
 But go through the list, and prioritize some of these tactics based on the needs of your business.